A Personal Introduction to the McNab Dog Breed (McNab Border Collie)

 Everyone who knows the McNab dog is well aware of their very expressive ears.
 These unique ears have a perfect fold that allows great versatility.
 Many are "one ear up" dogs.
 Here's to the ears!

-- Introduction to a McNab Puppy
+- Information About a McNab Puppy

-Oh, you lucky dog: you've got a McNab puppy.
+Oh, you lucky dog—you've got a McNab puppy.
 Be ready for the ultimate puppy experience, complete with scary-smart behavior, utter happiness, high energy, tons of spunk and just enough naughtiness!

 - The Papillon: A Guide to Being Owned by One